robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 A design goal of the RoL abstract syntax tree is to use attribute free xml structures.
 Each module can then add its own attributes (annotations).
 However, in order so simplify the code structure two special attributes are used:

 - `name` for naming variables, options, functions
 - `p` for keeping track of the position of the tag in the original text source code.
-This is needed for error and warning messages.
+This is needed for error and warning messages